Third gold for this North Coast festival

-THE 2016 Bluesfest, which featured headliners including Kendrick Lamar, The National, Brian Wilson, Tom Jones, D'Angelo, Noel Gallagher's High Flying Birds and so many more, has been regonised at the Australian Event Awards.
+THE 2016 Bluesfest, which featured headliners including Kendrick Lamar, The National, Brian Wilson, Tom Jones, D'Angelo, Noel Gallagher's High Flying Birds and so many more, has been recognised at the Australian Event Awards.

 Bluesfest won its third Gold at the 26th Annual NSW Tourism Awards for Major Festival and Event in Sydney on Thursday night.